-Palazzo Ripetta is one of the newest 5 star hotels in Rome and one of Rome’s most romantic hotels, with an exceptional gourmet restaurant.
+Palazzo Ripetta is one of the newest 5 star hotels in Rome and one of Rome’s most romantic hotels, with an exceptional gourmet restaurant, San Baylon.

 This elegant restoration project in a former medieval century cloister near Piazza del Popolo had its soft opening in December 2022 when about 30 rooms were opened to the public.
-When the remaining 30-odd rooms open in the summer of 2023 the hotel will be able to house even more guests while remaining one of the most exclusive 5 star hotels in Rome.
+The remaining 30-odd rooms have just been launched for summer 2023, giving you an ever greater reason to stay in one of the most exclusive 5 star hotels in Rome.

 Palazzo Ripetta restaurant, San Baylon